Co-Lead Teacher, Infant Room / One Year Old Room / Early Preschool Room

 - Engage children in many ways leading with play, but continuing with art, music, reading, writing, and experimentation

-- Treat each child, family, and staff with dignity and respect
+- Treat each child, family and The Independent staff with dignity and respect

-- Comply with child care licensing regulations through KDHE
+- Comply with child care licensing through KDHE

-- Utilizes appropriate language, interactions, and positive discipline
+- Utilizes appropriate language, interactions, and positive discipline.Models Positive behavior

-- Implements age appropriate activities that support Reggio Emilia approach and the High Scope curriculum
+- Implement age appropriate activities that support Reggio Emillia approach and the High Scope curriculum

 - Implement and model family style eating during meal times

-- Utilizes process, not product, instruction with children
+- Utilize process not product instruction with children.

-- Completes all necessary paperwork for classroom activities including meal count sheets, attendance, screenings, lesson plans, and parent/teacher conferences in a timely manner
+- Complete all necessary paperwork for classroom activities including meal count sheets, attendance, screenings, lesson plans and parent/teacher conferences in a timely manner

 - One to three years experience teaching young children in a licensed facility